dkaxira/cell-counter-wrapper/README.md

-This is a wrapper of blood-cell-counter by dint (https://huggingface.co/spaces/dnth/blood-cell-counter).
+This is a wrapper of blood-cell-counter by dnth (https://huggingface.co/spaces/dnth/blood-cell-counter).

 How to use:
 1. Clone this git repo on your computer. `git clone https://github.com/dkaxira/cell-counter-wrapper.git`